tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 	[API/FIXED] Poolable objects do not get their OnBeforePush method called before being pushed into a pool [API/FIXED] Setters of CurvySpline.MaxPointsPerUnit, CurvySplineGroup.Splines and BuildShapeExtrusion.CrossShiftValue did not update these values correctly
 	Changes since 2.2.4.1
-		[FIXED] StartCP and EndCP in InputSplinePath and InputSplineShape modules are set automatically to null.
+		[FIXED] StartCP and EndCP in InputSplinePath and InputSplineShape modules are set automatically to null

 2.2.3
-Reminder: at each Curvy update, please delete the old Curvy folders before installing the new version.
+Reminder: at each Curvy update, please delete the old Curvy folders before installing the new version
 	[NEW] Assembly definitions support
 		Curvy was restructured and modified to support Unity's assembly definitions.
 This feature is disabled by default in this release.
-To enable it, search in Curvy installed folders for files with ".asmdef.disabled" extension, and rename the extension to ".asmdef".
+To enable it, search in Curvy installed folders for files with ".asmdef.disabled" extension, and rename the extension to ".asmdef"
 	[NEW] CG module slots can be renamed without breaking the generator's data [CHANGE] Spline sampling parameters were modified:
 		- The global "Max Cache PPU" is now obsolete and replaced with a per spline "Max Max Points Per Unit"